matafokka/SynthFlight/README.md

 You can easily host SynthFlight on your server:
 1. Since SynthFlight is a fully client-side software, you can use your favorite HTTP server.
 So go ahead and install it.
-1. Download the `browser` build or build SynthFlight for the browser manually.
+1. Download the `browser` build [from here](https://github.com/matafokka/SynthFlight/releases/latest) or [build SynthFlight](#building) for the browser manually.
 1. Configure your server to serve `index.html` file in that build.

 # Contributing

-There's a "Development" branch which you can fork and commit to.
+There's a [development](https://github.com/matafokka/SynthFlight/tree/development) branch which you can fork and commit to.
 If you plan to contribute to this project, please, notify me before doing so because I might be working on a big feature and not commit until it's ready.
 I'll commit more often if someone will work with me.

-If you speak any language other than Russian or English, you can help with the translation.
-Locales are located at `js/LeafletAdvancedLayerSystem/locales` and `js/SynthFlightModules/locales` directories.
+Translating this app will be much appreciated.
+SynthFlight locales can be found in [`locales`](https://github.com/matafokka/SynthFlight/tree/development/locales) directory and ALS locales are available [here](https://github.com/matafokka/leaflet-advanced-layer-system/tree/master/locales).
+Both of these needs to be translated.
 Locales are plain JS objects where key is being used in the program itself and value is a string that's being added to the page.
 Only values needs translation.
 Copy one of the locales to a new file, change locale name and translate all the values.

 You can also contribute by reporting bugs, requesting API changes, new functionality or something else.
 Please, create an issue and describe your request.